Cactusinhand/rust/README.md

 - No regex path matching; glob/prefix only.
 - Merge simplification not implemented; we preserve merges but don't trim extra parents.
 - No `--state-branch` yet; marks exported to a file.
-- Windows path policy is always "sanitize" for rebuilt lines (no skip/error modes yet).
+- Windows path sanitization is limited to adjusting characters Windows forbids and trimming trailing dots/spaces; it does not currently detect every possible reserved device name.

 Examples
 --------